locustio/locust/docs/writing-a-locustfile.rst

 Usually, this is specified in Locust's web UI or on the command line, using the :code:`--host` option, when locust is started.

-If one declares a host attribute in the locust class, it will be used in the case when no :code:`--host` is specified on the command line or in the web request.
+If one declares a host attribute in the user class, it will be used in the case when no :code:`--host` is specified on the command line or in the web request.

 The *tasks* attribute